Skip to main content

 When: Monday to Saturday at various times usually between 11am and 3pm.

-Our more extensive Cathedral tour covers the Cathedral floor and Crypt, as well as the Geometric Staircase and the Quire – areas not usually open to visitors.
+Our more extensive Cathedral tour covers the Cathedral Floor and Crypt, as well as the Geometric Staircase and the Quire – areas not usually open to visitors.

 For private tour groups